delatbabel/admin/README.md

 * Fixed docblocks using the apigen standard.
 * There is a [new example application](https://github.com/ddpro/example).

-### Future Plans

-* Adding some additional field types.
-In particular HTML (there is an inline HTML editor out there) and JSON blob (array or structure -- there is an inline JSON editor out there).

 ### TODO List -- Front End

 This is the list of front end changes that need doing: